-ACCIONA carries out projects both for the company and for third parties.
-Based on its experience of over 20 years in the field of renewable energy, the company provides reliable and efficient solutions based on cutting-edge technologies.
+Thanks to its experience of 30 years in the renewable energy sector, the company offers reliable and efficient solutions based on the most advanced technologies.

 Lamèque’s winds are perfect for a wind farm, but they also attract other wind lovers.
 The constant daily winds, shallow water in the lagoons, and the warm waters of Chaleur Bay make for wonderful kitesurfing conditions.